orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/03-Position Management/03-Adjust Liquidity.md

 ### Adjusting Liquidity in a Position

-Adjusting liquidity in an existing position can be done using the `increaseLiquidityInstructions()` or `decreaseLiquidityInstructions()` functions:
+Adjusting liquidity in an existing position can be done as follows:

 1. **RPC Client**: Use a Solana RPC client to interact with the blockchain.
 2. **Position Mint**: Provide the mint address of the NFT representing your position.
 This NFT serves as proof of ownership of the position you want to adjust.